heidiyliu/heidiyliu.github.io/tabs/teaching.md

 ## Teaching Approach

-I want students to understand the physics behind an equation, not simply remember when to use it.
-I emphasize physical intuition, careful reasoning, and the connection between mathematical models and the systems they describe.

-I also try to make the classroom a place where questions and mistakes are part of learning, while encouraging students to become increasingly confident and independent problem solvers.
+My goal as an instructor is to help students move beyond memorizing formulas and develop a physical understanding of why a method works.
+I emphasize connecting mathematical expressions with concrete physical situations, identifying the assumptions behind a model, and breaking complicated problems into manageable steps.
+I also try to create an environment in which students feel comfortable asking questions and making mistakes.
+Introductory physics and astronomy can be challenging, especially when students are encountering unfamiliar mathematical and conceptual tools at the same time.
+I aim to make that process rigorous but approachable, while encouraging students to become more independent and confident problem solvers.

 </div>